-⊟ wada
+🖻 wada

-Intelligence relates to an Athlete, Athlete Support Person, or other Person under the authority (e.g., Results Management jurisdiction) of the recipient Anti-Doping Organization.
+An example of a disclosure that is necessary to allow the recipient Anti-Doping Organization to fulfill its obligations under the Code and/or the International Standards is where the Anti-Doping Intelligence relates to an Athlete, Athlete Support Personnel, or other Person under the authority (e.g., Results Management jurisdiction) of the recipient Anti-Doping Organization.

-An example of an exceptional and justified circumstance not to share Anti-Doping Intelligence with another Anti-Doping Organization would be where the disclosure is likely to seriously compromise the status of an ongoing investigation, or likely to reveal the identity of a Confidential Source, or where the intelligence to be disclosed had been received by the first Anti-Doping Organization as part of a Without Prejudice Agreement.
+An example of an exceptional and justified circumstance not to share Anti-Doping Intelligence with another Anti-Doping Organization would be where the disclosure is likely to seriously compromise the status of an ongoing investigation, or likely to reveal the identity of a Confidential Human Source, or where the intelligence to be disclosed had been received by the first Anti-Doping Organization as part of a Without Prejudice Agreement.